-Turmoil as school’s opening nears in Maryland amid push for in-person learning
+Turmoil as schools’ opening nears in Maryland amid Hogan’s push for in-person learning

 “We don’t really have clarity.
 We don’t understand what impact reevaluating the plan will have on families.”

-School officials around Maryland issued statements after the announcement by Hogan and Salmon.
+School officials across Maryland issued statements after the announcement by Hogan and Salmon.

 Prince George’s County said it had no plans to change course in opening remotely and would work with local officials to assess when in-person learning is safe.
 “We have listened to parents and our community in making decisions that prioritize our students’ needs,” said Alvin Thornton, chairman of the board of education.